tillmanjex/WOMB-Installation/Diary.md

 2022-06-05: Speakers test 2h
 - Fabricate speaker cables and tested amp with the speakers at the workshop.
 Everything working fine.

+2022-06-05: 2h
+- python script is working, ie, when distance is in range, audio plays and when distance is out of range, audio stops with a fadeout of three seconds.
+- script added to boot process so no manual start up is needed